qteatime/kate/docs/source/dev/manual/web/basics.rst

 Kate will read the page's code, and then modify that code before loading it.
-The intent of this code modification is to get rid of any external references that exist in the code (by pointing it to data in the cartridge instead), and to load the Kate APIs code in the cartridge process.
+The intent of this code modification is to get rid of any external references that exist in the code (by pointing it to data in the cartridge instead), and to load the Kate Runtime APIs code in the cartridge process.

-The Kate APIs are injected at the very beginning of the page, so they're always loaded before any other code.
+The Kate Runtime APIs are injected at the very beginning of the page, so they're always loaded before any other code.
 Along with the APIs there is some code that is needed to establish the communication between the cartridge process and the Kernel process, and to describe to the cartridge which